Package Leaflet: Information for the User

 This medicine contains 0.0002 mg/ml of benzyl alcohol (in the aroma).
 Benzyl alcohol may cause allergic reactions.

-Benzyl alcohol has been associated with the risk of severe adverse effects, including respiratory problems ("choking") in children.
+Benzyl alcohol has been linked to the risk of serious side effects, including respiratory problems ("gasping syndrome") in children.

-This medicine should not be used for more than a week in children under 3 years old unless your doctor or pharmacist has recommended it.
+This medicine should not be used for more than one week in children under 3 years of age unless indicated by your doctor or pharmacist.

-Follow exactly the administration instructions of this medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for this medication exactly as contained in this prospectus or as indicated by your doctor or pharmacist.
 In case of doubt, ask your doctor or pharmacist.

 For occasional use only and for a limited period.

-You should use the most effective dose at the lowest dose for the shortest duration necessary to relieve symptoms.
-If you have an infection, consult a doctor as soon as possible if symptoms (such as fever and pain) persist or worsen (see section 2).
+The lowest effective dose should be used for the shortest duration necessary to relieve symptoms.
+If you have an infection, consult a doctor without delay if symptoms (such as fever and pain) persist or worsen (see section 2).

-The recommended dose of ibuprofen depends on the age and weight of the child.
-Generally, the recommended daily dose is 20 to 30 mg of ibuprofen per kg of the child's weight, divided into three or four individual doses.
+The recommended dose of ibuprofen depends on the child's age and weight.
+As a general rule, the recommended daily dose is 20 to 30 mg of ibuprofen per kg of the child's weight, divided into three or four individual doses.
 It is recommended not to exceed the maximum daily dose of 40 mg of ibuprofen per kg of weight.
-The interval between doses will depend on the evolution of symptoms, but it will never be less than 4 hours.
+The interval between doses will depend on the evolution of symptoms, but will never be less than 4 hours.

-It is not recommended to use in children under 3 months or with a weight less than 5 kg.
+Use in children under 3 months or weighing less than 5 kg is not recommended.

-The recommended dose in case of pain and fever is:
+The recommended dose for pain and fever is:

 IBUPROFEN DOSAGE IN CHILDREN | |||